laetitia123/Instagram_Djangi/README.md

   * A user will be able to see to sign in and sign up
   * A user, will be able  to see posts post by users
   * A user,  will be able to comment on a post
+  * A user,  will be able to like on a post

 ## Setup/Installation Requirements
      Django==1.11